Duke0503/Evida/Evida_power_consumption/README.md

 ## Introduction
-A backend program that fetches data from an MQTT server and pushes to MongoDB every hour.
+A backend service that receives message from an MQTT Broker and save data to PostgreSQL every hour.

 ## Install packages: